 - The ventilation systems are outdated

-If the ventilation systems are old, they might currently be using more energy than necessary.
+If the ventilation systems are old, they might currently use more energy than necessary.
 Most likely, you’ll need to replace them before making your final decision.

 You should also check for signs of ventilation problems.
 If there are problems with ventilation, it can cause additional damage to other parts of the house due to humidity and insufficient air circulation.